43 Independent Bookstores for Kids to Explore in Metro Detroit

 • Address: 22263 Goddard Road, Taylor

 This used book store first opened in 1995 and has been going strong ever since.
-Be sure to follow on Facebook for upcoming events.
+Be sure to follow them on Facebook for upcoming events.

 Black Stone Bookstore & Cultural Center